rish-16/Audily/README.md

 # Audily
-📑🤖 Convert PDFs to Audiobooks with a click!
+📑🤖 Convert PDF scans to Audiobooks with a click!

 ## Setup
 You can test Audily on your local system by installing the necessary packages.
 You must have `pip` and `brew` (Homebrew) installed: